SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 This target is interpreted to cover research about:
 * Increasing access to and primary use of clean fuels and clean technology in households (phrases 1 & 2).
 Clean cooking is a central part of clean fuels/tech in this context (<a id="HLPF2018">[UN High level political forum on Sustainable Development, 2018](#f3)</a>).
 In v2019.11 this target was interpreted more broadly to cover clean technologies generally, but the indicator metadata is about households, with focus on heating, lighting and cooking technologies (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).
 * Reducing the use of non-clean fuels in households (phrase 3)
 * Improving access to modern energy services, including electricity.
-This includes concepts such as energy justice, energy security and fuel poverty (phrases 4-6)
+This includes concepts such as energy justice, energy security and fuel poverty (phrases 4 & 5)
-* Improving the affordability and reliability of energy services.
+* Improving the affordability and reliability of energy services (phrase 6)

 <a id="IEAaccess">[IEA (2020)](#f5)</a> was used as a source of terms for this target.
 This query consists of 7 phrases.